 Lung cancer is the leading cause of cancer-related deaths throughout the world and is the most common occupation-related cancer.
-Being diagnosed with lung cancer can not only affect your physical and mental health but may also take a tremendous toll of your financial commitments.
+Being diagnosed with lung cancer can not only affect your physical and mental health but may also take a tremendous toll on your financial commitments.
 As per the AARP The Magazine, the total costs of cancer treatment can average up to $150,000, but it can be higher because containing and killing the cancer cells that divide and spread abnormally without affecting the nearby normal cells requires a wide range of treatment, which includes complicated surgery, lengthy radiation therapy, and chemotherapy for an extended period.
 Several factors are considered when determining the cost and quality, which include:

-According to an analysis, the drug costs for lung cancer accounted for about 20% of total costs after the diagnosis and other cancer care services such as hospital inpatient admission, facility services accounted for 80% of the total costs.
+According to an analysis, the drug costs for lung cancer accounted for about 20% of total costs after the diagnosis, and other cancer care services such as hospital inpatient admission, and facility services accounted for 80% of the total costs.
 The report also shows significant use of inpatient hospital stays during the early months of diagnosis.

 The estimated lifetime cost of lung cancer treatment and other health care expenses was estimated to be up to $282,000.
 Lung cancer can be treated through three primary approaches including surgery, radiation, and drug therapy (chemotherapy, hormone therapy, immunotherapy, and targeted therapy).
 A few patients may need all three treatment modalities, while others receive one or two types.
-As a result, the costs you need to bear may vary, and depends on the factors such as:
+As a result, the costs you need to bear may vary and depend on the factors such as:

-Post-operative care is also costly as it includes dealing with complications, cost of scans, follow-up treatment such as chemotherapy, and home care.
+Post-operative care is also costly as it includes dealing with complications, the cost of scans, follow-up treatment such as chemotherapy, and home care.